python-poetry/poetry/README.md

 for and, as of now, not all of them are implemented.
 The dependency management is pretty much done while the packaging and publishin are not done yet.

+And finally, Poetry's code is only compatible with Python 3.6+ but it can manage Python project's with previous versions without any problem.

 ## Installation

 ```bash